Rekihyt/Sifu/notes.md

   - A rewrite rule terminates if:
     - The only recursive calls are to itself with a structurally reduced match
     - There are no cycles, where the same ast is matched more than once (with the exception of recursion)
       - Cycles are detected at compile time.
-Before a tag is added, its value is matched recursively against the current pattern state.
+Before a tag is added, its value is matched recursively against the current trie state.
 Each recursive call is checked to not match the original key's pattern.
   - Infinite loops are implemented in layers, where they aren't allowed in pure computations but are allowed in process level or higher.
   - Both the lower level, dynamic rewriting language and the high level statically typed language are available to a programmer.
 The former for rapid prototyping and metaprogramming, and the latter for safety and speed.
 - Replacement for effects?: layers like pure (single thread, no IO), threaded (multi thread, no IO), process (multi thread, IO), consoleIO and/or guiIO, deviceIO (file IO, gpus, etc), networkIO